-1 PHS 111-112 recommended.
+Laboratory Science: PHS 111-112 recommended.

 Students should check with their intended transfer institution.
-Students planning to transfer to a college or university within the Massachusetts State System should consider the Mathematics Mass Transfer Option - NO15, instead of this option.
+Students planning to transfer to a college or university within the Massachusetts State System should consider the Mathematics Mass Transfer Option - N015, instead of this option.

-- The primary function of this program is to prepare the student to transfer to a fouryear college and major in mathematics. - The program can also serve as a first step towards pursuing a four-year degree in a related field where a strong background in mathematics is needed, such as engineering, computer science, actuarial science, business management and finance. - Regardless of their future plans, this program is intended to provide all students with the opportunity to expand their knowledge of mathematics and improve their skills in problem solving and critical thinking.
+- The primary function of this program is to prepare the student to transfer to a four-year college and major in mathematics. - The program can also serve as a first step towards pursuing a four-year degree in a related field where a strong background in mathematics is needed, such as engineering, computer science, actuarial science, business management and finance. - Regardless of their future plans, this program is intended to provide all students with the opportunity to expand their knowledge of mathematics and improve their skills in problem solving and critical thinking.
 The ability to solve problems and figure things out is of tremendous value in so many areas, and in life in general, that this program can serve as a first step towards a career in many different fields.

 Depending on the course selection 80% of this program can be completed online.
-Go to www. hcc.edu/catalog for further information.